 b.
 Indeed Assyria was a cedar in Lebanon: Using the figure of a great tree (as also in Ezekiel 17), God here used the empire of Assyria to teach Egypt how He could establish a great power, and then bring it down in judgment.
 Assyria was, in the recent past, a great empire.

 i.
 A few commentators (such as Poole, Trapp, Clarke, and Taylor) believe that Ezekiel actually had in mind Assyria of the distant past – in the days of Nimrod and the tower of Babel (Genesis 11).
 This is unlikely, yet the sins of that early kingdom were the same sins that God judged later Assyria for and would soon judge Egypt for.

 ii.
-Some others (such as Morgan believe that word we translate Assyria in Ezekiel 31:3 is better translated as a tree, and the entire reference is to Egypt and the recently passed empire of Assyria is not in view at all.
+Some others (such as Morgan) believe that the word we translate Assyria in Ezekiel 31:3 is better translated as “a tree,” and the entire reference is to Egypt and the recently passed empire of Assyria is not in view at all.
 This is a remote possibility.

 iv.
 “The context requires a symbol of imperial greatness with which Egypt could be compared.
 No standard would have been more suitable than Assyria, whose memory would surely still have been alive in the minds of Ezekiel and his hearers.
 After all, this great cedar had been felled within their lifetime.”
 (Block)

 v.
 “The argument the prophet presented was simple.
 Egypt boasted in its greatness, yet Egypt wasn’t as great as Assyria, and Assyria was conquered by Babylon.
 Conclusion: if Babylon can conquer Assyria, Babylon can conquer Egypt.”
 (Wiersbe)